Matalus/steamdeck-tips/ssh.md

 ### Map Network Drives in Windows to your Deck (SSHFS-Win, WinFsp)

 > SSHFS-Win: enables Windows to connect via SFTP to an SSH Server
-> WinFsp: Windows File System Proxy; allows support for custom filesystems on windows
+> WinFsp: Windows File System Proxy; allows support for custom filesystem on windows
 > [github: SSHFS-Win](https://github.com/winfsp/sshfs-win)

 **Install SSHFS-Win and WinFsp**